Frequently Asked Questions

 movement in America?

 the phone.
-It is about choosing to
+It is choosing to

 encourage corporate revival in America and to promote the pro-family movement.

-HarvestLine makes no claim to "tithe" or to be tithing with the donation of a
+A. HarvestLine makes no claim to "tithe" or to be tithing with the donation of a

 percentage back to ministry from usage.
+Tithing is what one does as a

 produced from the ministry/business of HarvestLine is set apart for advancing